 Your body is affected by alcohol in many ways.
-It not only can cause or contribute to many diseases and illnesses, but it can cause physical problems too.
+It can cause or contribute to many diseases and illnesses, but it can cause physical problems too.
 Sexual dysfunction is something that often occurs in men who abuse alcohol.
 Drinking an excessive amount of alcohol over a long period can cause infertility.
 Alcohol also increases your risk of thinning bones after long-term use.
 Your stomach may suffer from ulcers from consuming too much alcohol.

 Signs and Symptoms of Alcohol Use Disorder

 Regardless of the amount you are drinking, if your drinking is causing problems with functioning or issues in your life, you may be suffering from this disorder.
-Even mild problems can escalate quickly, so it’s important to address issues and seek treatment early on rather than later.
+Even mild issues can escalate quickly, so it’s important to address issues and seek treatment early on rather than later.

-The number of symptoms you have will determine the severity of the disorder with alcoholism being the most severe.
+The number of symptoms you have will determine the severity of the disorder, with alcoholism being the most severe.
 Some signs and symptoms may include:

 • Not being able to limit the amount of alcohol you drink